 Banff National Park encompasses over 2,500 square miles in the Canadian Rockies, and includes dozens of lakes, streams and rivers formed by its large glaciers.
 The waters are well-stocked with fish and fly fishing takes place year-round, though summer constitutes the height of the fly fishing season.
 For information on permits, tours and rules of the park go to our fishing in Banff National Park page

 Each year Lake Louise and Moraine Lake become more popular.
-As a consequence when the car park becomes full (sometimes at dawn) the access road is closed by Parks Canada.
+As a consequence when the car park becomes full (sometimes before dawn) the access road is closed by Parks Canada.
 This means that there are limited options to see some of the most iconic views of the Rockies.
-There are six options open to visitors.

 Due to the pressures of accommodating more than 2 million vehicles per year, Parks Canada and the Town of Banff have introduced transit options and limited paid parking at Lake Louise to about 450 stalls.